act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 #### Failed Example 2

-Audio with controls and incorrect internal transcript
+This `audio` element has native player controls and an incorrect internal transcript.

 ```html
 <html lang="en">